jbeyers/pendulum_wave/README.md

 The only ones I've seen are started and tuned manually.

-## But perpertual?
+## But perpetual?

-Using steel bearing balls with magnets for the pendulums, and giving them a bit of a kick every now and again with a wire coil, the pendulums can be made to swing continuously.
+Using steel bearing balls with magnets for the pendulums, and giving them a bit of a kick every now and again with a wire solenoid coil, the pendulums can be made to swing continuously.
 However, they would go out of tune after a few cycles.

 The length of the pendulums are adjustable, so I can get them pretty close.